Last Updated on

 Ask for support from family and friends as much as possible to reduce pressure on self.

-Incorporating some form of exercises like Zumba into your routine can help alleviate stress by way of release of happy hormones endorphins.
+Incorporating some form of exercises like dance fitness into your routine can help alleviate stress by way of release of happy hormones endorphins.